eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ### Dashboard templates

 The app offers a predefined dashboard that clearly displays the most important information.
-YOu can create such a dashboard under `Dashboards > Copy Dashboard > From App > App Name`.
+YOu can create such a dashboard under `Dashboards > Copy Dashboard > From App > OpenBOS`.

 ### <mark>TODO: Other features</mark>